-While your child will participate in exciting outdoor activities and adventures in the breathtaking surroundings of Karuizawa each week of our Karuizawa Nature Adventure 2023, we know that your comfort and enjoyment are important, too!
+While your child will participate in exciting outdoor activities and adventures in the breathtaking surroundings of Karuizawa each week, we know that your comfort and enjoyment are important, too!

 So, we've compiled a guide with several accommodation options to help you find the perfect place to stay during your child's camp experience.